1.1 Who should read this practice note?

-When preparing a will or lifetime gift for client, you must have regard to outcome 1.1 of the SRA Code, which requires you to treat your client fairly.
+When preparing a will for your client, you must have regard to outcome 1.1 of the SRA Code, which requires you to treat your client fairly.

-Indicative behaviour 1.9 in the SRA Code suggests that you consider refusing to act, if your client, without taking independent legal advice, proposes to make a gift of a significant value to:
+Indicative behaviour 1.9 of the SRA Code suggests that you consider refusing to act, if your client, without taking independent legal advice, proposes to make a gift of a significant value to:

 - a member of your family

 - a member of your firm's family

 Guidance on how to decide if a gift is 'significant' is provided in section 4.1.

 A 'member of your firm' is not defined for these purposes, but it would appear to include any employee of the firm.